matplotlib/matplotlib/doc/users/transforms_tutorial.rst

 `Transformation Object` column -- it already is in display coordinates.
 The transformations also know how to invert themselves, to go from `display` back to the native coordinate system.
-This is particularly useful when processing events frmo the user interface, which typically occur in display space, and you want to know where the mouse click or key-press occurred in your data coordinate system.
+This is particularly useful when processing events from the user interface, which typically occur in display space, and you want to know where the mouse click or key-press occurred in your data coordinate system.